 - Motility tests to monitor the movement of food through the digestive system and to check for digestive disorders

 - Laboratory tests to check for thyroid problems and other metabolic conditions

 There's no cure for cyclic vomiting syndrome, though many children no longer have vomiting episodes by the time they reach adulthood.
 For those experiencing a cyclic vomiting episode, treatment focuses on controlling the signs and symptoms.
 You or your child may be prescribed:

 The same types of medications used for migraines can sometimes help stop or even prevent episodes of cyclic vomiting.
 These medications may be recommended for people whose episodes are frequent and long lasting, or for people with a family history of migraine.

 IV fluids may need to be given to prevent dehydration.
 Treatment is individualized based on the severity and duration of symptoms as well as the presence of complications.

 Lifestyle and home remedies

 Lifestyle changes can help control the signs and symptoms of cyclic vomiting syndrome.
 People with cyclic vomiting syndrome generally need to get adequate sleep.
 Once vomiting begins, it may help to stay in bed and sleep in a dark, quiet room.

 If vomiting episodes are triggered by stress or excitement, try during a symptom-free interval to find ways to reduce stress and stay calm.
-Eating small meals and small carbohydrate-containing snacks daily, instead of three large meals, also may help.
+Eating small meals and low-fat snacks daily, instead of three large meals, also may help.